Bake or Break

 How to Store Leftovers

-Wrap the cooled cake tightly in the pan or transfer pieces to an airtight container.
-Store at room temperature for 3 to 4 days.
+Wrap the cooled blueberry cake tightly in the pan or transfer pieces to an airtight container.
+Store it at room temperature for 3 to 4 days, but note that it tastes best on the day that it is made.

-Yes, you can freeze this Blueberry Crumb Cake, too!
+Yes, you can freeze blueberry crumb cake, too!
 Wrap the slices well or place them in an airtight container and freeze them for up to 3 months.
 Thaw the cake in the refrigerator, then bring it to room temperature before serving.

 slice of Blueberry Crumb Cake on a white plate